llefrioux/p2p-messaging/README.md

 ### Establishing peer-to-peer communication

 Service is used as intermediate to established peer-to-peer connection between users.
-It acts as a signaling service and transfers `offer, `answer` and `ice-candidate` messages from a user to another.
+It acts as a signaling service and transfers `offer`, `answer` and `ice-candidate` messages from a user to another.

 `offer` messages are formed as follows: